 The leadership of Spectrum Healthcare Partners (SHCP) realized that its physicians share in the widespread burnout phenomenon affecting American medicine.
 This problem has the potential to impact physicians in their personal and professional lives, with adverse effects on personal, physical and mental health, the quality of clinical work, and engagement with their practices.

-Resilience coaching is an intervention aimed to improve physicians’ resilience, engagement with patients and colleagues, and a sense of professional attainment.
+Resilience coaching aims to improve physicians’ resilience, engagement with patients and colleagues, and a sense of professional attainment.
 The collaboration between coach and physician client can provide a paradigm of self-care and self-efficacy, applied directly to the physician’s personal work and life circumstances, with sustainable benefits.

 How does the process work?

 Theory and research from the field of positive psychology were used to frame the resilience coaching intervention.
 The focus is on well-being.
 A randomized control study has validated the efficacy of the coaching intervention.
 Participants receive six, sixty-minute confidential coaching sessions over the course of three months from a professionally certified coach.
 The first session is focused on creating the coach-to-physician relationship, assessing strengths and setting client-centered goals.
-The five remaining sessions are focused on topics and tools the physician can use, based on the plan created in the first session.
+The five remaining sessions are focused on topics and tools the physician can use, based on the first session’s plan.
 The first session is conducted in-person; all subsequent coaching sessions are conducted via phone.

 How do you get connected to a resilience coach?

-The goal of the resilience coaching program is to ensure that every physician experiencing symptoms of burnout receive the benefits of resilience coaching.
-This is a self-referral program and is totally confidential.
+The goal of the resilience coaching program is to ensure that every physician experiencing burnout symptoms receives the benefits of resilience coaching.
+This is a self-referral program and is confidential.

 – Reduced stress and increased resilience